Last Update: 10/04/2012 17:02

 from the Minister of Health and Ageing to declare the

-Australian and New Zealand Audit of Surgical Mortality (
+Australian and New Zealand Audit of Surgical Mortality (ANZASM)

-ANZASM) a "quality assurance" activity under the Commonwealth
+a "quality assurance" activity under the Commonwealth QP

 QP declarations encourage participation of surgeons by protecting